-In January 2020 the World Health Organization (WHO) confirmed that a novel coronavirus had been isolated in a hospital patient in China.
-This happened in the lead-up to the Lunar New Year, one of the largest holidays in China where many millions of people travel and gather with their families to celebrate.
+In January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus had been isolated in a hospital patient in China.
+This happened in the lead-up to the Lunar New Year, one of the largest holidays in China, where many millions of people travel and gather with their families to celebrate.
 After many more people were confirmed to have the disease and a number died, the Chinese government canceled a number of public New Year celebrations.

 The rapid spread of the disease, as well as its apparent contagiousness and deadliness, led quickly to the lockdown of essentially the whole of China by the end of February.
 Many international airlines suspended service, and Russia and Hong Kong closed their land borders.
-On January 30, the WHO declared the outbreak a public health emergency and encouraged the international community to help address it and protect against the virus's spread.
+On January 30, the WHO declared the outbreak a public health emergency and encouraged the international community to help address it and protect against the spread of the virus.

-As of the drafting of the February Forecast, the novel coronavirus had infected at least 17,000 people and killed more than 150 across the world and China had just quarantined more than 50 million people.
+As of the drafting of the February Forecast, the novel coronavirus had infected at least 17,000 people and killed more than 150 across the world, and China had just quarantined more than 50 million people.
 It had appeared that the spread of the virus has slowed and was no longer growing exponentially.
 The February forecast was based on the assumption that that China would begin returning to normal in March and that given the terrible outbreak in China, countries around the world would rally to contain the disease and the novel coronavirus outbreak would be short, though we did recognize the possibility that the disease became a pandemic.
 This was optimistic.

-Since the February forecast, the novel coronavirus has become a pandemic and, according to data collected by The Economist, one of the worlds leading cause of death this year.
-As of September 10, there were almost 28 million confirmed cases across the world and more than 900,000 deaths, with more than 6 million cases and almost 200,000 deaths in the US.
-These data are known to be underestimates because of difficulties with testing the virus and with collecting the data.
-There are outbreaks in every country, and it appears that even countries that had seemed to successfully halt their outbreaks, such as New Zealand have to deal with the new flare-ups.
+Since the February forecast, the novel coronavirus has become a pandemic and, according to data collected by The Economist, one of the world's leading causes of death this year.
+As of November 16, there were almost 55 million confirmed cases around the world (almost double the 28 million confirmed through September 10) and more than 1.3 million deaths, with more than 11 million cases and almost 250,000 deaths in the U.S. These data are known to be underestimates because of difficulties with testing the virus and with collecting the data.
+There are outbreaks in nearly every country, and it appears that even countries that had seemed to successfully halt their outbreaks, such as New Zealand, have to deal with the new flare-ups.
 Many countries have at least partially reopened their economies, but many are also dealing with new or resurgent outbreaks.
 Currently, the European Union is seeing a significant increase in cases.

-The novel coronavirus pandemic has caused economic mayhem, creating the steepest and most sudden drop in employment and economic activity in U.S. history.
-The virus spread through the U.S. starting in February and led to almost every state to initiate some type of stay-at-home or social-distancing order, closing schools and most businesses.
+The novel coronavirus pandemic has caused economic mayhem.
+Initially, it created the steepest and most sudden drop in employment and economic activity in US history as the virus spread through the country and led almost every state to initiate some type of stay-at-home or social-distancing order, closing schools and many businesses.
+Since then, the U.S. economy has seen a large rebound, though a full recovery is likely to take much longer and will probably not happen without better control of the virus.